 Two of the most popular sizes for DIY machines are NEMA17 (1.7in x 1.7) and NEMA23 (2.3in x 2.3in)

-My Anet A8 3d printer uses 4 NEMA17’s but my CNC foam cutter and router uses NEMA23’s.
+My Anet A8 3d printer used 4 NEMA17’s but my CNC original foam cutter and router used NEMA23’s.

 Stepper motors are rated by their holding torque in oz/in or N.M, N.cm Newtons per meter or centimetre.
 For example, a NEMA23 might say 175 oz/in (ounces per inch).
 So it can hold 175 ounces on an arm of 1 inch in length attached to the motor shaft.
 This is the holding torque.
 This is useful for comparing motors